zowe/docs-site/docs/user-guide/zowe-getting-started-tutorial.md

 ## Using TN3270 in Zowe Desktop to view the job

-You will use the TN3270 application plug-in to view the same job that you filtered out in the previous task.
+Use the TN3270 application plug-in to view the same job that you filtered out in the previous task.

 Zowe not only provides new modern applications to interact with z/OS®, but also integrates the traditional TN3270 tool that you are familiar with.
 This TN3270 application plug-in provides a 3270 connection to the mainframe on which the Zowe Application Server runs.